DiamondSpin

 • Project

-The goal of the DiamondSpin project is to provide to the developer community a rich Java toolkit for tabletop development.
+The DiamondSpin toolkit provides to the developer community a rich Java toolkit, based on SWING and compatible with it but ... with openGL fast display of subwindow and new features for these windows.
+It aims at being used for tabletop user interfaces.
 Tabletop are different from desktop application in many ways :

 • Each user has a different point of view with the associated preferred orientation for readable content

-• As they intend to work together they want to interact at the same time with the system
+• As they intend to work together they want to interact at the same time with the user interface

 • They may use different interaction device : finger, hand or tool (stylus, eraser, ruler, phycon, and even wireless mice/keyboards)